lextoumbourou/notes/notes/permanent/vector-scaling.md

 $$2 \begin{bmatrix} u_1 \\ u_2 \end{bmatrix} = \begin{bmatrix} 2 * u_1 \\ 2 * u_2 \end{bmatrix}$$

-The amount you scale the vector is often referred to as the scalar.
+The amount you scale the vector is often referred to as the [[Scalar]].

 It can be visualised as growing or shrinking the arrow that represents the vector (see cover image).